-Provided below is a selective chronology to identify activities including engagement of the neighbourhood and those in the general public who frequent or support the woonerf despite living farther afield.
-Activities include consultation with the City of Victoria (CoV), local businesses, groups and relevant departments of the University of Victoria as well as events in-situ.
-These include street parties, musical events, boulevard planting and rehabilitation/creation of pollinator corridors.
+Provided below is a selective chronology to identify activities such as neighbourhood engagement; outreach to the general public and those who frequent the woonerf but reside farther afield; consultation with the City of Victoria (CoV), local businesses and groups; as well as collaboration with relevant departments of the University of Victoria.

 This chronology is updated when time and resources permit.
-It is a work in progress maintained separate from the Orientation Manual.
-This section is updated periodically, most recently in February of 2024.
-Earlier versions of this document contain more precise dating.
-The current chronology summarizes within a date range.

-Contact a member of the ORW Planning Group for details on current activities or email oaklandsrise@gmail.com.
+It is an ongoing work in progress maintained separate from the Orientation Manual.
+This section is updated periodically, most recently in August 2022.
+Contact a member of the ORW Planning Group for details on current activities.